Introduction to Cowpeas:

 - Root: Cowpea plants have a taproot and many spreading lateral roots in surface soil.

 - Inflorescence: Flowers are borne in alternate pairs, with usually only two to a few flowers per inflorescence.
-Flowers are conspicuous, and self-pollinating, and the flowers have short pedicels and the corollas in colors like white, dirty yellow, pink, pale blue or purple.
+Flowers are conspicuous and self-pollinating, and the flowers have short pedicels and the corollas in colors like white, dirty yellow, pink, pale blue, or purple.

-- Fruit: pods of Cowpeas vary in size, shape, colors and texture.
-They may be erect, crescent-shaped or coiled.
+- Fruit: pods of Cowpeas vary in size, shape, colors, and texture.
+They may be erect, crescent-shaped, or coiled.
 Usually yellow when ripe, but may also be brown or purple in color.

 Varieties of Cowpeas:

 - Crowder peas — these Cowpeas or black, speckled, and brown or brown-eyed.
-The seeds loosely packed and are “crowded” in the pod and have a globular in shape.
+The seeds loosely packed and are “crowded” in the pod and have a globular shape.

 - Cream Peas—these Cowpeas are in cream color and not crowded in the pods.
 This is an intermediate variety between the black-eyed and Crowder Cowpeas.

-Read: Spirulina Farming.
+Read this: Spirulina Farming.

 Climate / Temperature for Growing Cowpeas:

-- Cowpeas grow well in Summer season.
+- Cowpeas grow well in the Summer season.

 - The ideal temperature for germination is 5 to 8°C and for leaf growth 20°C.